osamascience96/Laravel/README.md

 To connect to the **controller**, you'll need to call from the route, and when you do that there is a difference that i've noted in the projects, so type difference is the version one.
 > Old Version: [ControllerName]e@[functionname]
 > New Version: [[ControllerName]:class, '[functionname]']

+## Migrations
+It is like a version control system in laravel that updates the database based on the ORM Objects to which are migrations created.
+You can see the changes in the database.
+> You can configure the database credentials in the .env file in the root of the project.